k98kurz/micropycelium/Packager_spec.md

-Coordinates are encoded as follows: if the coordinate is <8, it is encoded in a nibble with the high bit set to 0; if the coordinate is >7, it is encoded by subtracting 8, converted to an octet, and setting the high bit to 1.
+Coordinates are encoded as follows: if the coordinate is <8, it is encoded in a nibble with the high bit set to 0; if the coordinate is >7, it is encoded by subtracting 8, converting to an octet, and setting the high bit to 1.
 Coordinates can thus have a value between 1 and 135.

 Coordinates are decoded as follows: split the address into nibbles; for each nibble, if the high bit is not set, then the next 3 bits (the rest of the nibble)